tozd/regex2json/README.md

 regex2json "(?P<date___time__UnixDate__RFC3339>.+)"
 ```

-_Feel free to make a merge-request add more time layouts and/or operators._

 ### As a package

 See full package documentation on [pkg.go.dev](https://pkg.go.dev/badge/gitlab.com/tozd/regex2json/regex2json)
 on using regex2json as a Go package.

+## Contributing

+Feel free to make a merge-request add more time layouts and/or operators.

 ## Related projects